 - 8.1.
 Entries may be submitted to the ARRL in one of two ways: - 8.1.1.
-Via Field Day Web App at https://field-day.arrl.org/fdentry.php or - 8.1.2.
+Via Field Day Web App at field-day.arrl.org; - 8.1.2.
+Via email with required attachments to fieldday@arrl.org; or - 8.1.3.
 Via land postal or delivery service to: Field Day Entries, 225 Main St, Newington, CT 06111. - 8.2.
-Entries must be postmarked, or submitted by Tuesday July 23, 2019.
-Late entries cannot be accepted.
+Entries must be postmarked, emailed or submitted by Tuesday July 23, 2019.
+Late entries cannot be accepted. - 8.3.

-- 8.3.
 A complete Field Day Web Applet Submission site entry consists of: - 8.3.1.
-An official ARRL summary sheet which is completed via web app at https://field-day.arrl.org/fdentry.php; - 8.3.2.
-Supporting information uploaded via web app.
-Supporting information must include:8.3.2.1.
-An attached list of stations worked by band/mode during the Field Day period (dupe sheet or an alpha/numeric list sorted by band and mode a Cabrillo log can be - submitted in lieu of a Dupe Sheet/Calls list by band/mode); and

-8.3.2.2.
-Proof of all bonus points claimed (copies of visitor logs, press releases, NTS messages handled, photographs, etc).

-- 8.4 (removed replaced by web app with attachments in 8.3) - 8.5.
-A complete land/postal-mail or delivery non-electronic submission consists of:

-8.5.1.
-A complete and accurate ARRL summary sheet;

-8.5.2.
-An accompanying list of stations worked by band/mode during the Field Day period (dupe sheet or an alpha/numeric list sorted by band and mode); and

-8.5.3.
-Proofs of bonus points claimed (copies of visitor logs, press releases, NTS messages handled, photographs, etc).

-8.6.
-Complete station logs are NOT required for submission, and ARRL does not use the logs.
-The club should maintain log files for one year in case they are requested by ARRL HQ.

-8.7.
-Cabrillo format log files are NOT required for Field Day entries, but they will be accepted in lieu of the dupe sheets (but do not constitute an entry unless the web app (or a corresponding summary sheet with complete mailed entry) is also submitted.

-8.8.
-Digital images of proof of bonus points are acceptable.

-8.9.
+An official ARRL summary sheet which is completed on the site; - 8.3.2.
+Supporting information must be emailed to fieldday@arrl.org or submitted by mail service.
+Supporting information must include: - 8.3.2.1.
+An attached list of stations worked by band/mode during the Field Day period (dupe sheet or an alpha/numeric list sorted by band and mode); and - 8.3.2.2.
+Proof of all bonus points claimed (copies of visitor logs, press releases, NTS messages handled, photographs, etc). - 8.4.
+A complete non-web-app email submission consists of: - 8.4.1.
+An electronic copy of an ARRL summary sheet completely and accurately filled out; - 8.4.2.
+An attached list of stations worked by band/mode during the Field Day period (dupe sheet or an alpha/numeric list sorted by band and mode); and - 8.4.3.
+Proofs of bonus points claimed (copies of visitor logs, press releases, NTS messages handled, photographs, etc). - 8.5.
+A complete land/postal-mail or delivery non-electronic submission consists of: - 8.5.1.
+A complete and accurate ARRL summary sheet; - 8.5.2.
+An accompanying list of stations worked by band/mode during the Field Day period (dupe sheet or an alpha/numeric list sorted by band and mode); and - 8.5.3.
+Proofs of bonus points claimed (copies of visitor logs, press releases, NTS messages handled, photographs, etc). - 8.6.
+Complete station logs are NOT required for submission.
+The club should maintain log files for one year in case they are requested by ARRL HQ. - 8.7.
+Cabrillo format log files are NOT required for Field Day entries.
+They will be accepted in lieu of the dupe sheets but do not constitute an entry unless a corresponding summary sheet is also submitted. - 8.8.
+Digital images of proof of bonus points are acceptable. - 8.9.
 Electronic submissions are considered signed when submitted.